 The column also served as the emperor's mausoleum.

-4:00 p.m. - The early afternoon takes you to visit the "living room of Rome".
+3:00 PM - The early afternoon takes you to visit the "living room of Rome".
 Piazza di Spagna with its Spanish Steps is one of the major meeting places of the Romans.

 The Spanish Steps was built at the beginning of the eighteenth century by the architect Francesco De Santis and joins Piazza di Spagna and the slopes of the Pincio hill at the top where the church of the Holy Trinity stands out.

-4:30 p.m. - Leaving the Spanish Steps behind you, a few steps from the Tiber, you will find one of the best-preserved monumental works of ancient Roman architecture: the Pantheon.
+4:30 PM - Leaving the "Roman living room" behind you, a few steps from the Tiber, you will find one of the best-preserved monumental works of ancient architecture: the Pantheon.
 The greatest architects in history have passed by Rome to study its geometry and its proportions.

 The Pantheon (the temple of all the gods) has a cylindrical body, preceded by a portico that supports a triangular tympanum.
-The building is covered by a large hemispherical dome with an oculus in the centre.
+The building is covered by a large hemispherical dome with an oculus in the center.
 It illuminates the entire room.